• Miami, Florida

 Are you experiencing chronic neck pain, weakness in your arm, or numbness?
 One of the most effective treatments for cervical conditions is an Anterior Cervical Discectomy and Fusion (ACDF).
 You are in the right place if you are looking for a spine surgeon who performs ACDF.
-Dr. Evan Trapana, a spine surgeon in Miami,
+The procedure is usually offered to patients who are suffering from herniated discs, degenerative disc disease, or spinal stenosis in the cervical (neck) region.

 Dr. Trapana lists several conditions of the cervical spine for which ACDF is recommended, including: